 Class participation is vitally important in a course such as this.
 Each class session we will have readings to discuss, ideas to unpack, and activities to do.
 You are expected to participate in the class discussions and activities in a substantive way, as this not only enriches the class, but also helps ensure that you will get the most out of the course.
-Don't forget the policy stated above: Students with two or more absences will not receive credit for the course.
+Don't forget the policy stated above: Students with two absences will receive a one-letter grade deduction in their final grade; students with three absences will receive a two-letter grade deduction in their final grade; students with four absences will not receive credit for the course.